matteobaccan/owner/README.md

 }
 ```

-But this is just the tip of the iceberg.
+But this is just the top of the iceberg.

 Continue reading here: [Basic usage](http://owner.aeonbits.org/docs/usage/).